-Screw in tent pegs are taking the camping industry by storm.
+Screw in tent pegs have taken the camping industry by storm.
 Screw in tent pegs take the hard work out of pegging down your tent and campsite by letting your cordless drill do it instead.

 But before you go headlong into purchasing your new state of the art screw in tent pegs there's a few things you should know.
-Just like a car, there is no perfect solution for all your needs.
+Just like a car or a house or a shirt, there is no perfect one solution for all your needs.
 Just like the old hammer in tent pegs.

 The old hammer in tent pegs come in different sizes and types depending on their intended use.
 For example, you're not going to use a Whites Wires from Bunnings in sand or soft ground because you can clearly see just by looking at them that they just won't hold any load.
-However if you are considering using them in hard ground then you'll find they are better suited depending on the size of the structure you need to anchor down.
+However if you are considering using them in hard ground then you'll find they maybe better suited (if they don't bend) depending on the size of the structure you need to anchor down.

 Independent Test Results

-Unlike the screw in tent pegs that are clearly adaptations of wood screws GroundGrabba's have been designed specifically for ground anchoring purposes.
-Because of this that means that they hold considerably more in comparison.
+Unlike the screw in tent pegs that are clearly adaptations of wood screws GroundGrabba Pro series have been designed specifically for ground anchoring purposes but in the camping industry screw-in tent pegs is the most popular term.
+All test results show considerably more holding power in comparison.
 See RV Daily test results of the wood adaptation tent pegs compared to GroundGrabbas.

 You know, back in 2013 I didn't set out to reinvent the tent peg, I just had enough of hammering in 22 heavy duty tent pegs made of steel reinforcement (reo) to hold our 6m x 9m tarp.
 Those pegs i hand made at the local mens shed in Murwillumbah were amazing.
 BUT by the end of hammering all those in....
 I was a wreck but worse was when packing up and the hard task of getting them out.